hellatan/charCodeSequence/README.md

 Coincidentally, the method of matching the end of the input and iteratively discarding characters that don't match produces a highly efficient solution for a sub-array match algorithm.
 Check out the code example above titled 'Use the findMatchFactory directly.'

-You could also use this algorithm in a stream.
+You could also use this algorithm in a stream, I've provided a sample of that as well :
+// TODO !
+ADD LINK!!!!!!!!!!!!!!!!

 # Everything is unit tested and beautiful